digidem/maplibre-storymap/README.md

 4. **Fill out your sections as needed.**  Give each section a unique name in the section `id` property.
 This will become the HTML `div` `id`, so avoid spaces in the name.
 Set the `location` properties for each chapter.
 The `title`, `description` properties are optional.
 The `description` supports HTML tags.
 If you have an image that goes with that section of the story, add the path to the image in the `image` property.

-5. Open `index.html` in a browser, and scroll.
-Voila!
+5. **Figure out how you are hosting the template.** If you are deploying it as static HTML, simply place the files somewhere, open the `index.html` file in a browser, and voila!
+If you are deploying it with Node, you will need to run some additional steps, as listed in **Deployment** below.

 #### Configuration Options